West Kent

 • Windmill 1 Windmill Road Sevenoaks Weald TN14 6PN Telephone(01732) 463330

 Formerly a CAMRA Kent Pub of the Year, the Windmill is now part of a small family pub company, North & South Leisure since 2020.
 Refurbished with a stylish retro feel, five hand pumps and strewn with hop bines.
 Though open plan there are distinct seating areas including one primarily for dining.
 Parquet flooring and a well-used wood burning stove add cosiness.
 Local beers from Larkins and cider from Chiddingstone feature prominently.
 Monthly quiz nights are organised.
 The pleasant, flower-adorned garden has plenty of covered seating, ideal for sunny days.
+15% off drinks in happy hour on Wednesday

 • Shipbourne